-Past Offerings: U.S., South Africa, India, Australia, and Europe.
+Past Offerings: U.S., South Africa, India, Australia, UK, and Europe.
 I’ve offered it several times to the Australian Corporate Counsel Association.

 Time: I can introduce the concept in an hour.
 Ideally, it is a two-day workshop which allows for the depth that is necessary for a real application.
 An introductory workshop can also be delivered in a six-hour day.
 There is a Certification program which requires additional training and experience.

 Conscious Contracts®: Designing a Collaborative, Values-Based, Purposeful Approach to Agreements

 A global shift is occurring in business.
 The rise of benefit corporations, corporate social and environmental responsibility, the Conscious Capitalism movement, Reinventing Organizations, and Firms of Endearment means many businesses are focused on creating values-based cultures.